-

 - Songs premiered by The Bluegrass Situation, Americana Highways, Twangville

-Singer-songwriter Arielle Silver writes vivid, folk-rooted story songs that connect people, place, and memory.
-Drawing on the traditions of Laurel Canyon and Greenwich Village, her work blends thoughtful lyricism with warm acoustic textures and an ethic of care for the human and natural worlds.
+Drawing on Laurel Canyon to Club Passim, cross-country travels, and long walks on the Camino de Santiago, her work blends thoughtful lyricism with warm acoustic textures and an ethic of care for the human and natural worlds.

 “Lovely songwriting” - BOSTON GLOBE